MylesThomas/stripe-time-series-analysis/README.md

 # stripe-time-series-analysis
-using real data from San Francisco based company Stripe.
+Using real time series data from Stripe, used double exponential smoothing methods to forecast non-seasonal data, interactive plots included

-Stripe is a technology company that builds economic infrastructure for the internet.
+Stripe is a San Francisco based technology company that builds economic infrastructure for the internet.
 Businesses of every size—from new startups to public companies—use the software to accept payments and manage their businesses online.